 Case of an SME in Quebec

-Context: A manufacturing SME is sold to a strategic buyer.
-Strategy: Inclusion of all necessary conditions precedent, thorough due diligence and well-defined payment terms.
-Details: The seller has provided full guarantees on the absence of disputes and the financial health of the company.
-A five-year non-competition clause was included to protect the buyer.
-Result: The transaction went smoothly, with a smooth transition and satisfaction for both parties.
+Background: A manufacturing SME is being sold to a strategic buyer.
+Strategy: Inclusion of all necessary conditions precedent, thorough due diligence, and well-defined payment terms.
+Details: The seller provided comprehensive guarantees regarding the company's lack of litigation and financial health.
+A five-year non-compete clause was included to protect the buyer.
+Outcome: The transaction proceeded smoothly, with a smooth transition and satisfaction for both parties.

 Case of a technology company in Montreal

-Context: A technological start-up is acquired by a large group.
-Strategy: Careful due diligence review, pricing adjustments based on future performance, and post-sale commitment from founder for a transition period.
-Details: The promise to purchase included strict non-solicitation and non-competition clauses.
-The founder committed to staying for a year to ease the transition.
-Result: The acquisition enabled a successful integration of teams and technologies, with an increase in the value of the acquired company.
+Background: A technology startup is acquired by a large corporation.
+Strategy: Thorough due diligence, price adjustments based on future performance, and a post-sale commitment from the founder for a transition period.
+Details: The purchase agreement included strict non-solicitation and non-compete clauses.
+The founder committed to staying for one year to facilitate the transition.
+Outcome: The acquisition resulted in a successful integration of teams and technologies, increasing the value of the acquired company.

 Case of a family distribution business

-Context: A family distribution business was sold to a competitor.
-Strategy: Inclusion of conditions precedent, non-competition clauses and a detailed transition program.
-Details: The promise to purchase specified a complete due diligence review, guarantees on current distribution contracts and clear payment terms.
-Six months of transition training was included to train the new owner.
-Result: The transition went well, with continuity in customer and employee relations.
-The new buyer was able to quickly integrate the company and maintain performance.
+Background: A family-owned distribution business was sold to a competitor.
+Strategy: Inclusion of conditions precedent, non-compete clauses, and a detailed transition program.
+Details: The purchase agreement specified a comprehensive due diligence review, guarantees on existing distribution contracts, and clear payment terms.
+A six-month transition training course was included to educate the new owner.
+Outcome: The transition went smoothly, with continuity of customer and employee relationships.
+The new buyer was able to quickly integrate the business and maintain performance.

 Detailed procedures for each strategy